-8.1.1 The fees payable by the Client for the Zest Service are agreed in the Agreement or any separate agreement communicated directly between parties.
+8.1.2 The fees payable by the Client (Facility as well as Channel) for the Zest Service are agreed in the Agreement or any separate agreement communicated directly between parties and are as follows:

-8.1.2 The fees for Facilities set by the Client for the Zest services are as per the following SaaS fee model:
+8.1.3 The fees for Channels set by the Client for the Zest services are as follows:

 8.2 Invoicing and Payment

-8.2.1 If not otherwise agreed in the Agreement, the fees, both round and SAAS fees are invoiced monthly, based on rounds booked and tiers reached.
+8.2.1 If not otherwise agreed in the Agreement, the fees, are invoiced based on rounds booked or volume processed.
 Rounds that have been canceled on the Zest Platform directly or through the API’s with a sales channel will be credited against the following monthly invoice for new rounds booked.
-No shows will be charged if applicable by the cancellation conditions set by a golf course and/or sales channel.
+No-shows will be charged if applicable by the cancellation conditions set by a golf course and/or sales channel.

 10.1 The Supplier shall have no liability for any: (i) indirect damages such as loss of profit, revenue or savings, or for damages payable to third parties, or (ii) loss or alteration of data or for any damages incurred as a result thereof, or for cover purchase.